AntelopeLCA/antelopelca.github.io/guidebook/qdb-dash.md

 ---
 layout: page
-title: QDB Dash - Web Interface
+title: qdb Dash - Web Interface
 permalink: /guidebook/qdb-dash
 parent: /guidebook/
 ---

-The QDB Dash application provides a web-based interface for exploring and analyzing the Quantity Database (QDB).
+The qdb Dash application provides a web-based interface for exploring and analyzing the Antelope Quantity Database (qdb).
 It allows you to search for flowables, contexts, and LCIA quantities, examine their details, and build custom selections for analysis.

 ## Contents
 {:.no_toc}